Powerlearnproject/se-day1-assignment-Sarah-k984/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the art and science of designing,building and maintaining software solutions that solve real-world problems .it's about more than just writing code,it's about creating reliable ,efficient and scalable systems that empower people and industries in their daily lives
+Software engineering is crucial because software is the backbone of modern world without software engineering,your favorite appp,secure banking systems and even online learning platforms wouldn't exist

 Identify and describe at least three key milestones in the evolution of software engineering.